Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Conclusion

 \section{Conclusion}

-In summary, one may argue that the presented particle-number conserving quantum field theory explains the concept of broken gauge symmetry as a physical process - the equilibration of the Bose gas to the Boltzmann equilibrium - in weakly interacting Bose-Einstein condensates in the framework of a theory with non-local order parameters.
-Within the present theory, it was shown that spontaneous symmetry breaking doesn't rely on defining a specific gauge of the wave field, but only on the implementation of physical constraints in terms of particle number conservation and the definition of a constant temperature that naturally defines a gauge for the wave fields as a solution of the Schr\"{o}dinger equation in terms of Glauber coherent states.
-In particular, besides the formal symmetry breaking of the Schr\"{o}dinger equation's gauge fields around pre-defined values of zero phase that arises from assuming the Boltzmann equilibrium, i.e. from projecting the field onto a manifold and focussing on the interference of forward and backward propagating components of the wave field, it is possible to identify an intrinsic broken gauge symmetry of the (two) separate components condensate and non-condensate below the critical point for Bose-Einstein condensation.
-The latter occurs spontaneously below the critical temperature, while the assumption of a thermal Boltzmann equilibrium also leads to one-directional time propagation of the wave field with mainly zero-valued phases above the critical point.
+In summary, the presented particle-number conserving quantum field theory explains the concept of broken gauge symmetry as a physical rather than a purely formal and mathematical process from coherent interference of cold atomic matter waves and the equilibration of the Bose gas to the Boltzmann equilibrium.
+Within the present theory, it was shown that spontaneous symmetry breaking doesn't rely only on a formal definition of a specific gauge of the wave field, but that symmetry breaking with a certain zero gauge of the wave field and one-directional time propagation naturally follows from the implementation of physical constraints in terms of particle number conservation and the assumption of the Boltzmann equilibrium.
+This is because, below the critical temperature, the manifolds of condensate and non-condensate quantum fields interfere destructively as a consequence of the increasing coherence time between different single-particle states and define a relative reference frame for the relative symmetry breaking between condensate and non-condensate aggregate phases in the Bose gas.

-It is particularly interesting to formulate the present quantum field description in pioneering future works on dynamical localization in other systems, such as neuronal networks out of thermal equilibrium in a completely different parameter regime.
+It is particularly interesting to formulate the present quantum field description in pioneering future works on dynamical localization in other systems, such as neuronal networks, out of thermal equilibrium in a completely different parameter regime.

 \acknowledgments